 For example, if you are a 5th-level eldritch knight, a 7th-level arcane trickster, and a 2nd-level wizard, you count as a 5th-level multiclass spellcaster.
 If you are a 5th-level paladin and a 11th-level cleric, you count as a 13th-level multiclass spellcaster.
 If you are a 16th-level wizard and a 1st-level cleric, you count as a 17th-level multiclass spellcaster.

 This is the point where most people go wrong.
-According to page 164, when you are preparing spells, you treat each class separately, completely ignoring the multiclass spellcasting section entirely.
+According to page 164, when you are determining which spells you can learn or preparing a list of spells, you treat each class separately, completely ignoring the multiclass spellcasting section entirely.
 If you have one level of druid, it doesn’t matter how many other spellcasting levels you have, you prepare druid spells as though you were a 1st-level druid.

 Each Spellcasting Class Has Its Own Spellcasting Ability